MasonMcGill/fauxton/documentation/sphinx/guide.rst

 A `Scene` can be read from a ".blend" file by calling `read_scene`.
 While the ".blend" format supports writing multiple scenes to the same file, `read_scene` only loads the first one into memory.
 A `Scene` can be written to a ".blend" file by calling `write_scene`.

-.. note:: Writing scenes is not yet implemented.

 Rendering
 ---------
 A `Camera` is a `Prop` that can produce images of its containing scene.
 Every `Camera` has a customizable `field_of_view` and `resolution`, and can `render` its view as a NumPy array.